Specializing in healing chronic wounds in Terre Haute, Indiana

-Nearly six million Americans suffer from chronic, non-healing wounds.
-The Terre Haute Regional Hospital Center for Wound Care uses the most up-to-date approaches to wound healing and remains current in new scientific advances in open wound care.
-Our Center for Wound Care is a hospital-based outpatient service located on the main floor of the hospital.
+The Terre Haute Regional Hospital Center for Wound Care uses the most up-to-date approaches for wound healing and remains current on new, scientific advances in open wound care.
+Our Center for Wound Care is a hospital-based outpatient facility located on the main floor of the hospital.
 The center is open Monday through Friday.

-If you suffer from a wound that won’t heal, you are not alone.
-Every year, chronic wounds caused by diabetes, poor circulation or other conditions keep millions of American just like you from doing the things they love to do.
-Our unique multidisciplinary team of dedicated doctors and nurses treat more of these wounds than any other facility.
-Many patients see wounds that have resisted healing after months of traditional treatment be treated and healed successfully.
+Our multidisciplinary team of dedicated doctors and nurses treat more of these wounds than any other facility.
+Many patients see wounds that have resisted healing after months of traditional treatment be treated and healed successfully with our advanced techniques.

 When should I seek treatment for a wound?